gflorez97/dataProcesses2019/Final Project/final-project.md

 # Results
-You must provide a clear interpretation of your statistical and machine learning results, including at least **one visual or table** for each.
-- **Strengths of relationships**: For the features you included in your model, you must describe the strength (significance) and magnitude of the relationships.
-This can be presented in a table or chart, and pertinent observations should be described in the text. (**10 points**)
-- **Predictions**: How well were you able to predict values in the dataset?
-You should both report appropriate metrics based on the type of outcome you're predicting (e.g., root mean squared error v.s. accuracy), as well as a high quality visual showing the strength of your model (**10 points**)

 ## Strength of relationships

-- Resultados de lo de antes.
-Para isAllNBA mal, para minutos mucho mejor.

 Here we present an example of a generated model summary, when using isAllNBA as the outcome of interest: